 10.1.
 Uploading funds to your e-Wallet means us issuing e-money (crediting your e-Wallet) in exchange for the funds you have uploaded.
 You can upload funds by using respective function of your Payoma Account.
 Uploading funds will be performed as provided in your Payoma Account.

 10.2.
 We may offer one or several upload methods depending on your choice and other factors.
 We do not guarantee the availability of any particular upload method at any particular point of time.
 We may at our sole discretion introduce new methods or discontinue some of the existing methods.
 We do not provide upload methods as a part of our Services.
 Instead these are provided by Third Parties (e.g. your bank).
 When you are uploading funds, we are not a payment service provider but a recipient of funds.
 We are not responsible for the functioning of any of the upload method.
 Our responsibility starts once we receive the funds you’ve uploaded.

 10.3.
 Uploaded funds will be credited to your Payoma Account after we have received the funds.
 Some Payments Methods may require longer time than the others.
-Some Payment Methods may result your Payoma Account being credited as you intended, but later such crediting being cancelled because your Payment Method failed (for example, if your credit card issuing bank has denied transaction).
+Some Payment Methods may result your Payoma Account being credited as you intended, but later such crediting being cancelled because your Payment Method failed (for example, if the bank that has issued your credit card has denied transaction).

 10.4.
-Uploads are subject to Fees including currency conversion Fees (if applicable) (please see the List of the Fees).
+Uploads are subject to Fees including currency conversion Fees (if applicable).
+For details please see the List of the Fees.

 10.5.
 You must not upload funds:

 10.5.1.
 Through a Payment Method if you are not the named holder of that Payment Method, or